jiten-thakkar/jiten-thakkar.github.io/_posts/2020-05-30-java-generics-and-type-erasure.md

 java.lang.Object
 ```

-This is how Java handles generic types under the hood.
+So that's how Java handles generic types under the hood.
 There are some other restrictions on Java generics that you can learn more about from [here](https://docs.oracle.com/javase/tutorial/java/generics/restrictions.html).

-All the code in this post is available on my [github profile]((https://github.com/jiten-thakkar/TypeErasure).
+All the code in this post is available on my [github profile](https://github.com/jiten-thakkar/TypeErasure).